fenago/generative-adversarial-networks/chapter_09/Lab_7.md

 x_input = randn(latent_dim * n_samples)
 # reshape into a batch of inputs for the network

-### 9.6.
-How to Explore the Latent Space for Generated Faces

-192

 z_input = x_input.reshape(n_samples, latent_dim)
 return z_input